 Table of Contents

 The ingredient is the main part for cooking, without which cooking is impossible or if even any ingredient goes wrong your full dish will be ruined.
-So before cooking choose all ingredients carefully.
+So before cooking, choose all ingredients carefully.
 Your ingredient should be fresh and pure.
-If your ingredient are not fresh your dish taste will not the way you want.
+Suppose your ingredient is not fresh your dish taste will not the way you want.
 So be careful with the ingredients.

 - 5 -6 large potatoes, peeled and they are cut into big wedges (probably 1/4s).

 - 3⁄4 tablespoon dried oregano (the Greek stuff if you can get, you are cooking!)

 - 3⁄4 teaspoon salt

 - Two garlic cloves, minced

 - (I often add about 1 tsp of crumbled, dried rosemary to the potatoes and 1/2 a teaspoon to the chicken- this is fantastic and it then becomes oregano-rosemary-lemon-garlic chicken).